ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 > Being a part of the grist mill lot and bounded as follows. **Beginning in the center of the Creek road, 71 links westerly from the center of the bridge over the race from the grist mill** and running thence south 81 degrees east 1 chain and 43 links to a stake; thence north nine degrees east, four chains & twenty links to the brow of the hill.
 Thence westerly along said brow of hill to the center of the aforesaid "Creek road".
 Thence easterly along said center of road three chains & ten links to the place of beginning.

 <figcaption>
-<cite>— 22 May 1869, Jacob Vandemark, Charles W. Personeus & Marcie E. his wife to William B. Wolcott, Caroline Deeds Book 1, p572, Tompkins County Clerk, Ithaca NY.
+<cite>— 22 May 1869, Jacob Vandemark, Charles W. Personeus & Marcie E. his wife to William B. Wolcott, Caroline Deeds 1, p572, Tompkins County Clerk, Ithaca NY.
 Emphasis added.</cite>
 </figcaption>
 </figure>